Getting Started with Selenium Automated Testing

 Implement the Script-Based Test Framework

-When we talk about testing, we mean putting the program through its paces using various inputs.
+When discussing testing, we mean putting the program through its paces using various inputs.
 The Selenium tests need to be updated to include the same.
 It is recommended that all Selenium tests be data-driven.

 Finding the Appropriate Wait